AttractMore/AttractMore9/content/blog/what-to-expect-from-a web-agency.md

 ## Summary

-Here are the 11 elements that every web agency should offer:
+Here are the 11 elements (+ bonus!) that every web agency should offer:

 - [Knowledgeable and up-to-date](#1-knowledgeable-and-up-to-date)
 - [Experienced](#2-experienced)